usaid-cs/yesterday-i-learned/random.md

 1. Drinking four litres of earl grey a day will get you muscle cramps.
 [Bergamot](https://en.wikipedia.org/wiki/Bergamot_essential_oil#Toxicology), the orangey ingredient in earl grey tea, is responsible for this.
 1. "I constantly get out of my comfort zone.
 [Staying in the comfort zone] is the easiest way to mediocrity." - Terry Crews (actual part of the quote was "Looking cool")
 1. Answering "do you know why I pulled you over" honestly [appears to have less negative consequences](https://www.reddit.com/r/LifeProTips/comments/60o1tq/lpt_do_you_know_why_i_pulled_you_over_translates/), if the police is actually just checking if you know you messed up.
-1. Ejeculate "gloops" out of a vagina at different times, easily on the day after. (/u/Kiwi-98)
 1. The 13th character of a UUID4 string is always 4.
 UUID1 does not have this problem, but since the [UUID1 hash is based on the MAC address and time](http://stackoverflow.com/questions/1785503/when-should-i-use-uuid-uuid1-vs-uuid-uuid4-in-python), it predictably collides whenever two of them are generated less than ~1us of each other.
 1. "Jedi" is both singular and plural, but to annoy Star Wars fans, you can use "Jedus" for singular, and "Jedis" for plural.
 1. To the moon, the Earth is a thing in the sky that stays in position all the time.